 We’re here to support every step of your start up adventure.
 From the early days like today, when you’re dreaming big and Googling EVERYTHING, to setting up your business once your loan is approved, Transmit Startups can help.

 What is a Start Up Loan?

 A Start Up Loan is an unsecured personal loan that you use to start a business.
-Despite the name, you can apply before your business starts, or at any point in your first two years of trading.
+Despite the name, you can apply before your business starts, or at any point in your first three years of trading.

 - ‘Unsecured’ means that it isn’t secured against any assets (unlike a mortgage, for example, which is secured against your home)

 - ‘Personal’ means that you are personally responsible for paying back the loan, even if it is for business purposes

 A Start Up Loan is different to normal personal loans because you have to use it to fund your new business.
 You’ll have to provide evidence that this is how you’ll use it.

 You are eligible to apply for a Start Up Loan if:

 - you live in the United Kingdom

 - you have a business that is not yet trading or under three years old.